-Only a half hour ferry ride from the mainland, Block Island offers the state’s premier island lifestyle.
-This pork chop-shaped destination is an ideal weekend (or longer) getaway for anyone who’s looking to spend their time eating good seafood, enjoying the fresh air and/or searching for the perfect memento.
+Only a half-hour ferry ride from the mainland, Block Island offers the state’s premier island lifestyle.
+This pork chop-shaped destination is an ideal weekend (or longer) getaway for anyone who’s looking to spend their time eating good seafood, enjoying the fresh air, and/or searching for the perfect memento.
 And there are a variety of hotels and inns on the island, so you can relax and spend one night or more in pure island bliss!

-Get: Block Island-themed clothing, glassware, jewelry and more from Block Island Trading Company (limited hours in the off-season); beachy fashions and accessories from DiamondBlue Surf Shop; a comfy, coastal-inspired sweatshirt from the Salty Dog (closed for the off-season); classic, bestseller and indie novels from Island Bound; (limited hours in the off-season) unique stone jewelry designs from Blvck Market; gifts for both pets and their humans from Islandog; natural bath and body products from Island Mist (shop online); and handmade artisan yarns from North Light Fibers.
+Get: Block Island-themed clothing, glassware, jewelry, and more from Block Island Trading Company (limited hours in the off-season); beachy fashions and accessories from DiamondBlue Surf Shop; a comfy, coastal-inspired sweatshirt from the Salty Dog (closed in the off-season); classic, bestseller and indie novels from Island Bound; (limited hours in the off-season) unique stone jewelry designs from Blvck Market; gifts for both pets and their humans from Islandog; natural bath and body products from Island Mist (shop online); and handmade artisan yarns from North Light Fibers.
 For more ways to shop like a local, check out ShopLocalRhodeIsland.com.

-Do: Explore the island with a rental from Island Moped and Bike; take to the sky with Block Island Parasail and Water Sports; take in the unbeatable views surrounding the Mohegan Bluffs; enjoy some fun in the sun at any one of the island’s fantastic beaches, including Ballard’s Beach, Mansion Beach and/or Fred Benson Town Beach; stop by and appreciate the artwork on display at the Spring Street Gallery; admire the architectural gem that is Southeast Light (grounds are open year round, building is open for visitors in summer).
+Do: Explore the island with a rental from Island Moped and Bike; take to the sky with Block Island Parasail and Water Sports (seasonal); take in the unbeatable views surrounding the Mohegan Bluffs; enjoy some fun in the sun at any one of the island’s fantastic beaches, including Ballard’s Beach, Mansion Beach and/or Fred Benson Town Beach; stop by and appreciate the artwork on display at the Spring Street Gallery; admire the architectural gem that is Southeast Light (grounds are open year-round, the building is open for visitors in summer).
 And while you're on the island, don't forget to keep your eyes peeled for the elusive Block Island Glass Floats.
 This island-wide event is part public art installation and part scavenger hunt.
 Each float is created by local artist Eben Horton and is numbered and stamped.
 Along with bragging rights, finders get to keep their custom float and register it with blockislandinfo.com.